lblcbc/Collect_Gather_Build/README.md

 ## The images below show the final results using the Reinforcement Learning approach:
 Agents collect experiences during each step within the episode, and optimise their network at the end of each episode, given what they have learned.
-Run (training) time: ~25 minutes.
+Run (training) time: ~25 minutes (30,000 episodes).

 Grid environment during starting episodes (each episode increment in the figure represents 200 episodes, for legibility):